ansible-community/molecule-kubevirt/README.rst

    :target: LICENSE
    :alt: Repository License

-Molecule kubevirt Plugin is designed to allow use kubevirt containers for provisioning test resources.
+Molecule kubevirt Plugin is designed to allow use Kubevirt containers for provisioning test resources.

 Please note that this driver is currently in its early stage of development.